 Annapurna in the Monsoon Day 7: To the Base Camp on a Trail of Flowers

-It dawned foggy and cold, on the day we aimed to reach Annapurna Base Camp.
+Deurali dawned foggy and cold, on the day we aimed to reach Annapurna Base Camp.
 There was no mercy from Annapurna.
-It was still drizzling.
+The monsoon was unrelenting.

 Adapting the logic of the bin bag rain poncho, she acquired a fresh bin bag from the guesthouse and made for me a… rainproof bin bag skirt!